xinxiaolin123/OccuNet/README.md

 - External users must prepare their own de-identified datasets and annotations.
 - Model performance may differ across institutions, imaging protocols, acquisition devices, patient populations, and clinical workflows.
 - Prospective validation is required before any clinical use.
+- Local results may differ if users modify the YOLOv12-compatible framework, package versions, hardware environment, training schedule, or dataset configuration.

 ---